arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 }
 ```

 These two loops are identical in output; they both print the same numbers.
-There is  difference, however.
+There is a  difference, however.
 The `while` loop example declares `i` outside of the scope of the loop, so `i` still exists outside of the loop (it has a value of `10` when the loop completes).
 The `for` loop, on the other hand, declares `i` inside the scope of the loop, so `i` doesn't exist after the loop finishes iterating.

 [EXERCISE] print i after the while loop, find out what happens when you try after the for loop